pedrotrasfereti/blogs-api/README.md

   * Using the `GET` HTTP method, allows the authenticated user to view a particular blog post by the provided _id_ param.

-  * The owner of the post may edit their post using the `PUT` HTTP method and the following JSON structure:
+  * The owner of the post may update their post using the `PUT` HTTP method and the following JSON structure:
   ```
   {
     "title": "New title",